-An exciting initiative is being recommended to the BC Government to reduce unnecessary and unwanted commuting.
-Extensive research shows that within a year tens of thousands of people in BC could be offered closer commutes.
-Through simple, little-to-no-cost actions by employers we can eliminate 5% to 10% of all commuting miles traveled across our province’s urban areas – relieving congestion for everyone.
-There will be comparatively minor cost for Government to support and administer this, with huge benefits to commuters, their families, employers, the economy and the environment.
+Our consortium’s research and analyses show that within a year tens of thousands of people in BC could be enjoying closer commutes.
+Through simple, little-to-no-cost actions by employers we can quickly eliminate 10% of all commuting miles traveled across our province’s urban areas – relieving congestion, pollution and cost for everyone.

 Transportation accounts for almost 40% of BC’s carbon emissions.
 If BC is to meet its carbon reduction goals, bold action in transportation is required.
 We simply must improve efficiency.
-This commute trip reduction initiative is designed to encourage a culture of sustainability that will mobilize every BC citizen to take positive actions small and large, to increase efficiency at home and at work.
+This trip reduction initiative is designed to encourage a culture of sustainability that will mobilize every BC citizen to take positive actions small and large, to increase efficiency at home and at work.
 Together we can ensure sustainability of BC’s economy, environment and quality of life.

 To see the extensive research and development behind this proposal to Government, check out the “How” page.